 “Highly recommend this tour to see the sights of SF.
 Even better if you get Dave as your live tour guide – he provided a fun-packed commentary which had us laughing all the way round for 3 hours.
 The driver was also good.
 The 48hr ticket is great value for money and we learnt a lot about this fab city that we wouldn’t have got from a guidebook.” ~ Kateb901, Warwickshire

 Thank you Kateb901 of Warwickshire!
 I’ll have to visit Warwickshire someday, despite the scary name.

-"This tour is HORRIBLE, don't do it!!!!
+“This tour is HORRIBLE, don’t do it!!!!
 The guides are mean and covered in donkey snot, plus they seem to know very little about San Francisco.
 The one we had talked endlessly about his favorite gum and then looked at my daughter funny.
-He was rude to my Aunt Mabel and she didn't even take the tour, she was back in Saginaw!!!
+He was rude to my Aunt Mabel and she didn’t even take the tour, she stayed home in Saginaw!

 The driver was worse, because he wasn’t even human, he was a demon spawned from the mouth of Hades so he was on-fire the whole time like Nicholas Cage in “Ghost Rider” except he wasn’t battling bad guys as an ironic superhero.
 Instead he drove us backward over the Golden Gate Bridge while singing the theme song to “Gilligan’s Island” but in a screechy, metallic voice reminiscent of Alice Cooper on meth.
 Also, he looked at my daughter funny.